 Texas is one of the fastest-growing states in the U.S., with a population surpassing 31 million in 2024.
-Over 450,000 people are moving to Texas yearly, drawn by the state’s booming economy and diverse opportunities.
-The state has seen a 92% increase in corporate establishments in recent years, reflecting its robust job market and business-friendly environment.
+Over 473,453 people are moving to Texas yearly, drawn by the state’s booming economy and diverse opportunities.
+More than 25,000 businesses relocated to Texas in the last decade which reflects a robust job market and business-friendly environment.

 In addition to a strong economy, Texas offers affordable housing, with median home prices 17% below the national average and a cost of living around $3,760 per month.
 The state’s zero-income tax policy allows residents to maximize their earnings.